swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-In the example above, because `status` and `pid` are isolated to two different global-actors, there's no single actor-isolation that can be specified for the non-async `init`.
+The example above is accepted in Swift 5.5, but is impossible to implement.
-This means that `getStatus` and `genPID` are being called without acquiring actor isolation!
+Because `status` and `pid` are isolated to two different global-actors, there's no single actor-isolation that can be specified for the non-async `init`.
+In fact, it's not possible to perform the appropriate actor hops within the non-async initializer.
+As a result, `getStatus` and `genPID` are being called without hopping to the appropriate executor.
 <!-- In fact, all non-delegating initializers would need to have the same isolation as all stored properties. -->
 <!-- Even if the isolation of the initializers and stored properties matched, the `deinit` still can _never_ access the stored properties in order to invoke clean-up routines, *etc*, without using illegal lifetime extensions of the actor instance from the `deinit`. -->

 ### Initializer Delegation

-All nominal types in Swift support initializer delegation, which is when one initializer calls another one to perform initialization.
+All nominal types in Swift support initializer delegation, which is when one initializer calls another one to perform the rest of the initialization.
 For classes, initializer [delegation rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID216) are complex due to the presence of inheritance.
-So, classes have a required and explicit `convenience` modifier to make, for example, a distinction between initializers that *must* delegate and those that do not.
+So, classes have a required and explicit `convenience` modifier to make a distinction between initializers that delegate.
 In contrast, value types do *not* support inheritance, so [the rules](https://docs.swift.org/swift-book/LanguageGuide/Initialization.html#ID215) are much simpler: any `init` can delegate, but if it does, then it must delegate or assign to `self` in all cases:

 ```swift